Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Simulated deformations test set - MRI}

-A total of 62 MRI scans available from the cervical cancer patients were also used to evaluate the performance of our approach.
-The mean FOV of acquisition of the MRI scans was 228 mm $\times$ 228 mm $\times$ 126 mm and the scans were resampled to 2 mm $\times$ 2 mm $\times$ 2 mm voxel spacing.
+MRI scans of 59 cervical cancer patients (subset of the 121 cervical cancer patients mentioned in section \ref{subsection:simulated test set - CT}, who received brachytherapy treatment) acquired during brachytherapy treatment delivery were used to investigate the generalization capability of DCNN-Match.
+The mean FOV of acquisition of the MRI scans was 199 mm $\times$ 199 mm $\times$ 152 mm and the scans were resampled to 2 mm $\times$ 2 mm $\times$ 2 mm voxel spacing.
 The pairs of source and target scans were generated in a similar way to the CT scans (section \ref{subsection:simulated test set - CT}).